SWIFTSIM/SWIFT/README.md

 available [here](http://www.swiftsim.com/onboarding.pdf).
 This includes dependencies, and a few examples to get you going.

+We suggest that you use the latest release branch of SWIFT, rather than the current master branch as this will change rapidly.
+We do, however, like to ensure that the master branch will build and run.

-SWIFT is an SPH code designed to run cosmological simulations on peta- and exa-scale machines, scaling well up to 10's of thousands of cores.
+SWIFT is an SPH code designed to run cosmological simulations on peta-scale machines, scaling well up to 10's of thousands of cores.

 More general information about SWIFT is available on the project [webpages](http://www.swiftsim.com).